icommori/InnoDPCSDK/README.md

 * Enter or Exit Device owner mode anytime you want.[no need to set it before setupwizard or through adb].
 * Easy programming with an manager that provided by Innocomm SDK.
-* The InnoManager user can be restricted to only for system apps or platform apps.
+* The InnoManager can be restricted to only for system apps or platform apps.
 * Easy to integrate with Cloud  functions.
-* Support 60 restrictions and many addtional functions.
+* Support 60 restrictions and rich addtional functions.

 ## Restriction Type